Bitcoin-Wildlife-Sanctuary/recursive-stwo/README.md

-# circle-plonk-recursive-verifier-ark
+# circle-plonk-recursive-verifier-dsl
-Arkworks implementation of the recursive verifier (for Rust expressiveness)
+DSL implementation of the recursive verifier (for Rust expressiveness)